aerz/octarine-raycast/README.md

 ## Open Daily Desk Note

-Open a note with any date from Daily Desk.
+Open any Daily Desk note by typing a date in natural language.
+The command switches to the right workspace automatically, and if it can't find it, a selector lets you pick from all available ones.

 **Arguments**